dfbarrero/aiCourse/assignments/inspyred/inspyred.md

 We are going to use a variant of the one-max problem.
 Instead of an all-ones chromosomes, we want to generate a chromosome with the pattern [0,1,1,1] repeated k times, for instance, [0,1,1,1,0,1,1,1,0,1,1,1] with k=3.

-Implement a GA to solve the previously described problem.
+Implement a GA to solve the previously described problem and store it in a file named *ga-custom.py*.
 Divide this task into the following steps.

 1. Implement an skeleton of the algorithm with *Inspyred* with default components.
 2. Define and implement the fitness function.
 3. Implement a customized crossover operator that only splits chromosomes in the boundaries of the repeated pattern [0,1,1,1].
-Compare this operator with one-point crossover.
+Compare this operator with one-point crossover (optional).